Life Insurance Myths... Busted

 Myth 2: My health will not allow me to qualify for a policy.

-Life insurance customers are placed in a variety of health categories, ranging from a low-risk "preferred" to high-risk "smoker."
+Life insurance customers are placed in a variety of health categories, ranging from a low-risk "preferred" to high-risk "table-rated."
 A serious illness, such as diabetes, will not necessarily disqualify you from buying a life insurance policy, but it may place you in a somewhat higher-risk category.

-Some life insurance companies will not issue policies to individuals with high-risk profiles, but others will—for an extra fee.
+Some life insurance companies will not issue policies to individuals with high-risk profiles, but others will - for an extra fee.
 Also, there are companies that specialize in insuring people with riskier health histories.
-Be aware, however, that high-risk insurers can also charge more expensive rates for coverage.
+If you are in a high-risk category and had difficulty finding a policy the first time you shopped, don't give up.
+Let the knowledgeable agents at Spectrum Direct find the insurer who is right for you.

 Myth 3: My spouse has a policy, so I don't need one.